m31r2701/reversing-unofficial-APIs/README.md

 - requests
 - BeautifulSoup4
 - asyncio

+### Don't know how to code?
+- Jan Lauridtsen's 2024 SANS OSINT Summit lecture *[Uncovering the invisible gold mines: How to dump raw data from TikTok](https://youtube.com/watch?v=MQumdWDR0C4)* on dumping raw data from apps built with a React frontend.
+[Jan's Github repo for this talk here](https://github.com/janhalendk/react).

 ## Evading detection
 There are various techniques that can be used to prevent a platform detecting and blocking an unofficial API client.